-Amira Name Meaning: Origin, Popularity, and Significance
+Amira Name Meaning: Origin, Popularity, & Significance

 Amira: An Overview

 In the Middle East, Amira is a popular name that has been passed down for generations.
 It is believed that the name was first used during the Jewish holiday of Shavuot when many girls were born.
-Today, the name is used not only in the Middle East but also in North Africa, West Asia, South Asia, and Southeast Asia.
+Today, the name is used not only in the Middle East but also in North Africa, West Asia, South Asia, & Southeast Asia.

-Etymology and Origins
+Etymology & Origins

 Popularity of the Name